 - teeth grinding, clenching, or opening the mouth too wide

-- dislocation or injury; this could involve a displaced disc, a dislocated jaw, or injury to the muscle
+- dislocation or injury; this could involve a displaced disc, muscle injury, or jaw dislocation

 - osteomyelitis, an infection affecting the bones and associated tissues

-- synovitis or capsulitis, which inflame the lining of the joint or a connecting ligament
+- synovitis, which inflames the lining of the joint or a connecting ligament

 - sinus problems